How to Focus

 But the benefit is that autofocus allows you to recompose whilst retaining focus.
 Imagine that you focus in the middle of a frame, but your main subject looks better further to the left or right.

 To know how to focus in AF mode, all you need to do is keep your shutter button half-pressed to firstly lock focus on your subject and then (whilst still half-pressing the shutter button) shift your composition to suit.
-As long as you don’t change the distance between camera and subject then your shot should still be sharp.

 Secondly is a continuous focus mode which places multiple autofocus ‘points’ on your subject and continues to adjust these points while your subject moves.
-You need to keep the shutter button half-pressed and your subject framed as they move for the focus to track correctly.
+You need to keep the shutter button half-pressed and your subject frame as they move for the focus to track correctly.

 This is ideal for capturing movement in your shots.
 Athletes or just leisurely cyclists all benefit from AF-C. So on how to focus with movement, it’s best that once you’ve spotted your subject, track them by half-pressing on the shutter button and move the camera to keep them in the frame.